NordicSemiconductor/asset-tracker-cloud-aws-js/features/UpdateDeviceConfiguration.feature.md

 Given I am authenticated with Cognito as `${userEmail}` with password `${userPassword}`

-And I encode this payload into `payload`
+And I have this JSON-encoded in `payload`

 ```json
 {